eeriemyxi/dotfiles/docs/emacs.md

 # Introduction
-My primary editor as of Mon Nov 18 2024.
+My primary code editor as of Nov 18 2024.
 It is great.
-I will document tricks here that I may forget due to infrequent use.
+I will document all the tricks I know here that I may forget due to infrequent use.
+I use Spacemacs framework so a subset of the shortcuts listed here are from that framework.

 # General
 - `M-x s d` see the diff of the current buffer and its corresponding file
 - `M-q` wrap the content at the cursor
 - `C-x h` select all content of the buffer
-- `C-u M-!` insert stdout of a shell command into buffer
+- `C-u M-!` insert output of a shell command into buffer
+- `SPC t F` automatic word wrapping.
 ### Shell
 - `C-c-C-c` close the process
 - `C-d` send EOF, just as expected from normal terminal